JJ/hoborg/text/text.md

 painstakingly gathered were, overnight, property of the people of Florida.
 I lost fuck-all.
 It was stolen by these damn fanatics!

-Down and out and with ten thousand pesos in Mobile and Pascagoula.
+Down and out and with ten thousand pesos in Mobile and Panama City.
 ---------------------------------------------------------------------

 In the name of the people, Duke, just stop crying like a